-FT reporters will have the opportunity to visit and tour Shatila and Bourj el-Barajneh refugee camps in Beirut, witness the challenging circumstances there, and see our renovation work first-hand.
-They will be able to meet families who were once living under extreme conditions, but whose lives have been made bearable through our support.
+FT reporters will have the opportunity to visit and tour Shatila and Bourj el-Barajneh refugee camps in Beirut.
+There they will witness challenging circumstances and see our renovation work first-hand.
+They will meet families who were once living under extreme conditions, but whose lives have been made bearable through our support.

 Journalists can also see where we have improved electricity supply and talk to refugees about the violence and fear that made them flee Syria, as well as the importance of having a place they can call home.
 We will also offer potential interviews with wealthy Lebanese expatriates in London about why they have contributed to our refugee fund.

-Through our partnership, we will also offer FT journalists featrues on how we are transforming lives in the Ethiopian capital’s sprawling slums, which make up 70-80% of the city.
-FT reporters will be able to meet families who have benefited from the construction of new homes, renovations of family houses, and communal kitchens.
+Through our partnership, we will offer FT journalists features on how we are transforming lives in the Ethiopian capital’s sprawling slums.
+Slums which make up 70-80% of the city.
+FT reporters will be able to meet families who have benefited from the construction of new homes.
+Also, those who have benefitted from renovations of family houses, and communal kitchens.

 Ethiopian families will also keep video diaries of their daily lives and how the assistance of our local team has helped them.
 Exclusive features on Community meetings in Ethiopia, in which people exhibit passions for improving their lives, will also make interesting stories for FT journalists.
 In addition, more construction will be underway to report on.

-We have pioneered housing micro-finance, working with financial institutions in Kenya, Uganda and Latin America to provide small loans for incremental housing improvements for tens of thousands of families.
+We have pioneered housing micro-finance by working with financial institutions in Kenya, Uganda and Latin America.
+These provide small loans for incremental housing improvements for tens of thousands of families.
 Donors have built and designed the projects, but local financial institutions have provided all the loan funds.

 Affordable housing in the UK

-We will also provide Financial Times journalists a feature on the lack of affordable housing in the UK, by looking at our construction of social homes in a Quaker meeting house in Tunbridge Wells, a wealthy corner of the country that suffers from housing deprivation, and the construction of flats for move-on accommodation in London.
+We will also provide Financial Times journalists a feature on the lack of affordable housing in the UK.
+By looking at our construction of social homes in a Quaker meeting house in Tunbridge Wells.
+Tunbridge Wells is a wealthy corner of the country that suffers from housing deprivation, and the construction of flats for move-on accommodation in London.

-Across the world, we help vulnerable people, especially women, assume their legal rights to housing, or we have helped push through government reforms to current legislation.
-We will offer journalists interviews with women in Bolivia, Tajikistan, Cambodia or Lesotho who have escaped persecution and prejudice by gaining access to land rights.
+Across the world we help vulnerable people especially women, assume their legal rights to housing.
+Or, we have helped push through government reforms to current legislation.
+We will offer journalists interviews with women in Bolivia, Tajikistan, Cambodia or Lesotho.
+Women who have gained access to land rights because they have escaped persecution and prejudice.

 Energy efficiency in Eastern Europe

-With the seasonal appeal charity partnerships, journalists will visit Soviet-era apartment blocks in Armenia, Bosnia-Herzegovina or Macedonia undergoing vital energy efficiency renovations.
+With the seasonal appeal charity partnerships, journalists will visit Soviet-era apartment blocks in Armenia, Bosnia-Herzegovina or Macedonia.
+They will visit these places in order to understand how they are undergoing vital energy efficiency renovations.

 Disaster resilient homes in the Philippines

-We will offer FT reporters the chance to visit Silay City to see how Habitat for Humanity is working with local governments in the Philippines to pioneer large scale construction of houses made from bamboo and concrete – a technology that is cheaper, greener and more resilient to winds and earthquakes.
+We will offer FT reporters the chance to visit Silay City in order to see how Habitat for Humanity is working with local governments in the Philippines.
+Habitat for Humanity are working with them to pioneer large scale construction of houses made from bamboo and concrete.
+This technology that is cheaper, greener and more resilient to winds and earthquakes.

 The scale of the global housing crisis